popitsch/rnalib/docs/readme.rst

 Related work
 ------------
-There exists a broad range of python libraries for working with genomics data that have more or less overlap with pygenlib.
+There exists a broad range of python libraries for working with genomics data that have more or less overlap with rnalib.
 Here is a selection:

 * `pysam <https://pysam.readthedocs.io/en/latest/api.html>`__ Python wrapper for the samtools suite.
-Most pygenlib iterators are based on pysam.
+Most rnalib iterators are based on pysam.
 * `bioframe <https://bioframe.readthedocs.io/>`__ A python library
-  enabling flexible and scalable operations on genomic intervals built on top of pandas dataframes.
-Pygenlib provides interfaces for integrating with bioframe.
+  enabling flexible and scalable operations on genomic intervals built on top of pandas dataframes. rnalib provides interfaces for integrating with bioframe.
-* `pybedtools <https://daler.github.io/pybedtools/index.html>`__ Python wrapper for the bedtools suite.
-  Pygenlib provides interfaces for integrating with pybedtools.
+* `pybedtools <https://daler.github.io/pybedtools/index.html>`__ Python wrapper for the bedtools suite. rnalib provides interfaces for integrating with pybedtools.
-* `pyranges <https://pyranges.readthedocs.io/>`__ Python library for efficient and intuitive manipulation of genomic intervals.
-Pygenlib provides interfaces for integrating with pyranges.
+* `pyranges <https://pyranges.readthedocs.io/>`__ Python library for efficient and intuitive manipulation of genomic intervals. rnalib provides interfaces for integrating with pyranges.
 * `biotite <https://www.biotite-python.org/>`__ Python genomics library
 * `biopython <https://biopython.org/>`__ Python genomics library
 * `HTSeq <https://htseq.readthedocs.io/en/release_0.11.1/>`__ A python library for working with high-throughput sequencing data